-Students have the opportunity to combine practical and creative skills to design and make products, which appeal to a range of consumers.
-Rigorous techniques are investigated and experimented with to help develop a unique product which could be functional or non-functional.
-They learn to use current technologies and skilfully combine and blend ideas in visual and other means.
-They learn to analyse existing designers, artists and draw upon contemporary styles and media to enhance their final product through 2D or 3D form.
+Students have the opportunity to combine practical and creative skills to design and make textile outcomes.
+Rigorous techniques are investigated and experimented with to help develop a unique textile outcome which could be functional or non-functional.
+Students learn to use current technologies and skilfully combine and blend ideas in visual and other means.
+They learn to analyse existing designers and artists and draw upon contemporary styles and media to enhance their final product through 2D or 3D form.
 They respond with mixed media ideas which combine a range of in-depth fabric embellishment techniques, challenging expectations where appropriate.
-Students develop confidence in using practical skills and become discriminating users of products.
+Students develop confidence in using practical skills and become discriminating users of materials.

-Having the opportunity to study this subject enables students to learn essential practical skills which they can carry forward in life as well as developing knowledge and understanding of construction techniques and enhanced embellishment on a wide range of fabrics and with challenging combinations of materials and art, fabric media.
+Having the opportunity to study this subject enables students to learn essential practical skills which they can carry forward in life.
+Students develop knowledge and understanding of construction techniques and develop enhanced embellishment techniques as well as developing an awareness of Textiles issues within the wider community.

-The very large Textiles room with a mezzanine offers excellent facilities for the teaching of textiles technology and art and design textiles with large working areas and extensive equipment and resources available to all students.
+The large Textiles room with a mezzanine level offers excellent facilities for the teaching of textiles with large working areas and extensive equipment and resources available to all students.
 Colour fabric printing facilities, computerised CAD CAM sewing machines, over lockers and embellishing machines are just some of the technologies available to students of textiles.

 The four criteria’s are as follows.
 Contextual understanding, reflective recording, creative making and personal presentation are key elements of the A Level Art and Design Textiles course.
 Final unit is externally set, researched and prepared in advance of a timed practical unsupervised invigilated piece of work.